200 young minds who challenge the status quo.

 The world’s most prestigious essay competition.

-In order to participate, we invite all students studying on graduate level or higher to contribute to the world’s most prestigious essay competition, endowed with EUR 20,000 prize money and the St. Gallen Wings of Excellence Award.
-Since its launch in 1989, tens of thousands of young academics have competed for this award from more than 1,000 universities in over 100 countries worldwide.
+We invite all students studying on graduate level or higher to contribute to the world’s most prestigious essay competition, endowed with CHF 20,000 prize money and the St. Gallen Wings of Excellence Award.
+Since its inception in 1989, tens of thousands of young academics have competed for this award from more than 1,200 universities in over 100 countries worldwide.
 Learn how to participate.

 100 brilliant young achievers.
 Hand-picked.